-Online reports suggest the ideal temperature to smoke pulled pork to is around 205 degrees for optimum flavour.
+Online reports suggest the ideal temperature to smoke pulled pork to is around 205 degrees for optimum flavor.
 It allows the collagen within the meat to break down, which contributes to the tenderness of the meat.
-Add your favourite bbq sauce to serve, and this is the perfect way to eat pulled pork.
+Add your favorite bbq sauce to serve, and this is the perfect way to eat pulled pork.

 Should I wrap pork shoulder in foil when smoking?

 Using foil for cooking pork shoulders and smoked pork butt is a great method to keep the pork meat moist while it is smoking.
 Another tip is to maintain the fire rather than adding more wood chips to it while cooking.
 This method of smoking pork meat is known as the “Texas Crutch”.